Sigma has, for years, blazed a daring path with a unique sensor technology. It has many fans and I’m one of them.

 Example Photo — X-Trans

-When it comes to detail, the 24 megapixel sensor in the Fuji X-Pro2 can’t keep up with either the 42 megapixel sensor in the Sony or the Foveon sensors — but it easily gives the 24 megapixel Sony A7 a run for its money, and for my money, the Fuji is sharper and more micro-contrasty.
+When it comes to sheer pixel-peeping detail, the 24 megapixel sensor in the Fuji X-Pro2 can’t keep up with either the 42 megapixel sensor in the Sony or the Foveon sensors — but it easily gives the 24 megapixel Sony A7 a run for its money, and for my money, the Fuji is sharper and more micro-contrasty.

 Photos out of the X-Pro2 seem “solid” to me in a way similar to the Sigma cameras.
 Remember the second Sony file (with the red hat) was sharpened — this was not.
 Perhaps it’s because of the X-Trans sensor has 2x2 sections of green pixels, allowing it to pick up more microcontrast.